 The following are the most common questions we receive about travel grants.
-If you have further questions, please contact Ivana Masimore, the Dean Rusk Fellow, at 704-894-2170.
+If you have further questions, please contact Meg Sawicki, the Program Coordinator, at email@example.com / 704-894-2440.

-Grant amounts vary considerably – the average award is around $1,000, but grants range from $100 to $5,000.
+Grant amounts vary considerably – the average award is around $1,000, but grants range from $100 to over $5,000.
 There is no representative sum because applicants' requests vary, many factors contribute to the amount different applicants receive, and we don't have enough money to fund every worthy application fully.

 The mission of the Dean Rusk Program is to immerse students in a foreign culture for an extended period of time.
 Therefore, the longer you plan to spend abroad, the more likely it is that the International Education Committee (IEC) will take your proposal seriously.

-Yes, the Dean Rusk Program does give some financial support to students who are studying on traditional study abroad programs.
+Yes, the Dean Rusk Program does give some financial support to students who are studying on traditional study abroad programs over the summer.
 If you are participating in a Davidson-sponsored semester or year study abroad program, the cost of the program is equal to the cost of studying on campus at Davidson.
 Therefore, you probably will not need any additional financial assistance from Dean Rusk.
 Your financial aid should transfer to a Davidson-approved study abroad program through another university.
-If you are participating in a summer program sponsored by Davidson or another university, financial aid does not apply as it does for semester programs so you are responsible for covering the entire cost of the program and may wish to apply for money from Dean Rusk for some assistance.
-However, please realize that independent projects have a higher priority and generally receive more funding than group trips.
+If you are participating in a summer program sponsored by Davidson or another university, financial aid does not apply as it does for semester programs so you are responsible for covering the entire cost of the program and may wish to apply for money from Dean Rusk.
+However, please realize that independent projects have a higher priority and generally receive more funding than group study abroad trips.
 Also be aware that Davidson-sponsored summer programs will receive higher priority than study abroad programs through other schools or institutions.